ACI-Specification/rfcs/src/rfcs/0001-rfc-policy.md

 * It modifies any of the primary specification of any part of ACI (hardware interface, standard firmware interface, host software programming),
 * It establishes a project-wide policy, or charters a group within the project designed to carry out specification work in a formal manner,
 * It creates a registry within the ACI Registries,
-* It assigns a "Well Known" class id within the class registry,
-* It modifies a subclass registry for a "Well Known" class,
 * Or otherwise if it meaningfully amends any preexisting RFC.

 An RFC may also be useful, but is not necessarily required, if the change has wide impact on the project, or is important in a meaningful way.